josegatica/parrot-docu-es/ntfs_smb.md

 		read only = No

-Ejecutamos smbpasswd para añadir al usuario test a samba.
+Ejecutamos smbpasswd, para añadir al usuario test a samba.
 Nos solicitará su contraseña samba.
 Para este ejemplo en concreto, no tiene importancia su contraseña ya que desde Windows no la pedirá.

 	┌─[root@parrot]─[~]
 	└──╼ #smbpasswd -a test